Here’s How Much Your Healthcare Costs Will Rise as You Age

 Cumulative Health Spend by Age

-However, there is a lot of reason to believe this estimate of $414K spent on your healthcare is being conservative.
+However, there is a lot of reason to believe this estimate of $414K spent on your healthcare is conservative.
 First of all, it's for the "average" person.
 If you have a health catastrophe, your healthcare spending may be tremendously higher.
-Second, the above figures assume that healthcare costs in the future increase as the same rate as inflation to arrive at the $414K spending in today's dollars.
+Second, the above figures assume that healthcare costs in the future increase at the same rate as inflation to arrive at the $414K spending in today's dollars.

 There is a lot of data to suggest that healthcare costs in the United States have been increasing much faster than inflation.
 One estimate is that over the last two decades, healthcare costs have increased twice as fast as inflation.